TaiboAgustin/TaiboAgustin/README.md

 <h1 align="center">Hi 👋, I'm Agustin Taibo</h1>
 <h3 align="center">A passionate frontend developer from Buenos Aires, Argentina</h3>

-- 🔭 I’m currently **working as a Jr. Front-End Developer at Hogarth Argentina, but in the meantime I keep expanding my knowledge**
+- 🔭 I’m currently **working as a Front-End Developer at Hogarth Argentina, but in the meantime I keep expanding my knowledge**

 - 📫 If you like my work, send me an email and I will tell you more about myself. **taibocruz@gmail.com**